Sonoma Coast State Park in California

 California State Parks That Would Be National Parks Anywhere Else

-There are eight U.S. national parks in California—more than in any other state except Alaska, which ties it.
-From the iconic waterfalls and granite cliffs of Yosemite to the stark desert expanses of Death Valley and the rugged seascapes of the Channel Islands, California’s octet of federal preserves show off an impressive range of natural beauty.
+There are nine national parks in California—more than in any other state.
+From the iconic waterfalls and granite cliffs of Yosemite to the stark desert expanses of Death Valley and the rugged seascapes of the Channel Islands, California’s federal preserves show off an impressive range of natural beauty.

 But here’s the thing: In California, even the state parks are awe-inspiring.
-Far from the picnic-table-near-some-trees model adopted elsewhere in the country, California offers visitors to its state parks the chance to ride waves near unspoiled beaches, marvel at ancient redwoods and desert wildflowers, and gawk at one of the most extravagant private homes ever built.
-If these sites and many others in the system were located anywhere else, they’d probably be national parks.
+Far from the picnic-table-near-some-trees model adopted elsewhere in the country, California's state parks give visitors the chance to ride waves near unspoiled beaches, marvel at ancient redwoods and desert wildflowers, and gawk at one of the most extravagant private homes ever built.
+If these sites were located anywhere else, they’d probably be national parks.
 California, meanwhile, has showstoppers to spare.
 Here are eight of our favorites.

 Pictured above: Sonoma Coast State Park